s4g4rkumar/s4g4rkumar/README.md

  &nbsp; &nbsp; &nbsp; &nbsp; [Twitter](tobefilledlater)

 ## ⚡ *Fun facts :*

+I am lost in thought and “in my head” a lot.
+Sometimes so much that I cannot even SEE things, people, etc. right in front of me.
+I will literally walk right past somebody I know without seeing them or saying hello…because I am lost in thought.

 <!--
 **s4g4rkumar/s4g4rkumar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.